Hezkore/bash-ai/README.md

 ## Configuration

 On the first run, a configuration file named `bai.cfg` will be created in your `~/.config` directory.\
-You must provide your OpenAI key in the `key=` field of this file.
-The OpenAI key can be obtained from your OpenAI account.
+You must provide a [OpenAI API key](https://platform.openai.com/api-keys) in the `key=` field of this file.
+The [OpenAI API key](https://platform.openai.com/api-keys) can be obtained from your [OpenAI account](https://platform.openai.com/api-keys).

 > [!CAUTION]
 > Keeping the key in a plain text file is dangerous, and it is your responsibility to keep it secure.

-You can also change the model, temperature and query in this file.
+You can also change the [GPT model](https://platform.openai.com/docs/models) and [temperature](https://platform.openai.com/docs/api-reference/chat/create#chat-create-temperature) this file.

 > [!TIP]
-> The `gpt-4` models produce much better results than the standard `gpt-3.5-turbo` model.
+> The `gpt-4` models may produce much better results than the standard `gpt-3.5-turbo` model, but is also slower.

 ## Usage